zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-305_840.md

     - German philogophy
       - Fredrick Nitszsche
 - Spanish - B1
-  - No change, next stage E.T.A 18 months
+  - No change, next stage E.T.A 5 months
   - TOPIC Project, Product, Service
   - TOPIC Innovation
 - Portuguese - Lower B1
   - `CREATE TABLE portuguese.meta AS (SELECT * FROM spanish.meta UNION ALL SELECT * FROM language.meta);  `
-  - Initialization of language/meta structrure: 68.1%
+  - Initialization of language/meta structrure: 77.5%
+    - *太可怕了...
+Not that I'm afraid of god.
+I'm afraid of myself*
   - ON HALT | Energy leak by short-circuit due to being too easy
   - No change on progression logic
   - Next stage comes after achieving C2 level of proficiency on previous languages